 Visa and Passport: If you are entering Tibet from Nepal you will only need the Tibet travel permit and group tourist visa.
 You don’t have to apply for Chinese Visa.
 But if you are planning to enter Tibet from mainland China, you need to have Chinese Visa as well as the Tibet Travel permit.

-To apply for ibet Travel permit you need to send us your passport copy and a copy of your Chinese Visa (if you are planning to enter Tibet from mainland China) at least 20 days before your Tibet visit.
+To apply permit for Tibet Travel you need to send us your passport copy and a copy of your Chinese Visa (if you are planning to enter Tibet from mainland China) at least 20 days before your Tibet visit.
 As your original passport is needed for the Group Tourist Visa, you need to arrive in Nepal at least three days (working days) before your Tibet trip begins.

 Altitude: Tibet is known as the “Roof of the World”.
 As most of Tibet lies 3000 metres above sea level, visitors may feel a slight discomfort on entering Tibet.
 This will subside once your body gets used to the altitude.
 On the first day of your arrival, you are advised to take it easy and rest at your hotel.
 Drink plenty of fluids and keep yourself hydrated.
 Pharmacies and some hotels in Lhasa have oxygen bars where you can get your supply of supplementary oxygen if you feel the need.